alex-cory/fasthacks/Dev_Notes/machine_learning/neural_nets.md

 ### Models
 Neural network models in artificial intelligence are usually referred to as artificial neural networks (ANNs); these are essentially simple mathematical models defining a function  `f : X → Y`  or a distribution over `X` or both `X` and `Y`, but sometimes models are also intimately associated with a particular learning algorithm or learning rule.
 A common use of the phrase "ANN model" is really the definition of a class of such functions (where members of the class are obtained by varying parameters, connection weights, or specifics of the architecture such as the number of neurons or their connectivity).

+### Training Neural Nets
+Most of the algorithms used in training artificial neural networks employ some form of gradient descent, using backpropagation to compute the actual gradients.
+This is done by simply taking the derivative of the cost function with respect to the network parameters and then changing those parameters in a gradient-related direction.
+The backpropagation training algorithms are usually classified into three categories: steepest descent (with variable learning rate, with variable learning rate and momentum, resilient backpropagation), quasi-Newton (Broyden-Fletcher-Goldfarb-Shanno, one step secant, Levenberg-Marquardt) and conjugate gradient (Fletcher-Reeves update, Polak-Ribiére update, Powell-Beale restart, scaled conjugate gradient)([src](https://www.wikiwand.com/en/Artificial_neural_network#Learning_algorithms)).

+### Commonly Used Methods for Training Neural Nets
+ - [**Evolutionary algorithm**](https://www.wikiwand.com/en/Evolutionary_methods) - In artificial intelligence, an evolutionary algorithm (EA) is a subset of evolutionary computation, a generic population-based metaheuristic optimization algorithm.
+An EA uses mechanisms inspired by biological evolution, such as reproduction, mutation, recombination, and selection.
+ - [**Gene expression programming**](https://www.wikiwand.com/en/Gene_expression_programming) - In computer programming, gene expression programming (GEP) is an evolutionary algorithm that creates computer programs or models.
+These computer programs are complex tree structures that learn and adapt by changing their sizes, shapes, and composition, much like a living organism.
+ - [**Simulated annealing**](https://www.wikiwand.com/en/Simulated_annealing) - Simulated annealing (SA) is a probabilistic technique for approximating the global optimum of a given function.
+Specifically, it is a metaheuristic for approximate global optimization in a large search space.
+ - [**Expectation–maximization algorithm**](https://www.wikiwand.com/en/Expectation-maximization) - In statistics, an expectation–maximization (EM) algorithm is an iterative method for finding maximum likelihood or maximum a posteriori (MAP) estimates of parameters in statistical models, where the model depends on unobserved latent variables.
+The EM iteration alternates between performing an expectation (E) step, which creates a function for the expectation of the log-likelihood evaluated using the current estimate for the parameters, and a maximization (M) step, which computes parameters maximizing the expected log-likelihood found on the E step.
+ - [**Nonparametric statistics**](https://www.wikiwand.com/en/Non-parametric_methods) - Nonparametric statistics are statistics not based on parameterized families of probability distributions.
+They include both descriptive and inferential statistics.
+ - [**Particle swarm optimization**](https://www.wikiwand.com/en/Particle_swarm_optimization) - In computer science, particle swarm optimization (PSO) is a computational method that optimizes a problem by iteratively trying to improve a candidate solution with regard to a given measure of quality.
+PSO optimizes a problem by having a population of candidate solutions, here dubbed particles, and moving these particles around in the search-space according to simple mathematical formulae over the particle's position and velocity.
+ -

 Types of Neural Nets
 --------------------